 - Two-thirds of UK workers claim their manager has made things worse or had no impact on their performance during lockdown.

-Ok….I’d love to know what these UK workers thought of their manager before lockdown and maybe it has always been the case that one in five workers have no idea what happened within the wider team, but now they have an excuse for their ignorance!
+Ok….I’d love to know what these UK workers thought of their manager before lockdown and maybe it has always been the case that one in five workers have no idea what happened within the wider team, but now they have a vague excuse for their ignorance!

 Maybe your issues are more visible?
 Many of us have returned to the office.
-In many cases, those offices were designed to be as attractive as home.
+Those offices are designed in some cases, to be as attractive as home.
 Open-plan offices with an array of fruit bowls and donuts.
-Modern kitchen facilities, sofas and crash out areas for creative discussions…created to instill a sense of community and collaboration – and reduce the eagerness to run home at the end of each day.
+Modern kitchen facilities, sofas and crash out areas for creative discussions…all created to instill a sense of community and collaboration – and reduce the eagerness to run home at the end of each day.

 Yep – those days have gone.
 The office now needs to be a more “sterile” environment and employee behaviour within it needs to change to achieve this.